pikatoste/test.sh/README.md

   Values: no or full.
 Default: full.

-  * no: do not output stack traces.
+  * no: do not log stack traces.
-  * full: include all frames.
+  * full: log stack traces.

 * PRUNE_PATH